eeeemune/Infra-Notes/-/[Kubernetes] 1. Kubernetes Clusters.md

 # 💚 Objectives
-1. Learn what a Kubernetes `cluster` is.
+1. Learn what a Kubernetes `cluster` is

 1. Learn what `Minikube` is.